Campaign of the Month: February 2022

 Dresden Files Accelerated: Emerald City: Requiem

 There are many factions in Occult Seattle.
 Too many to list here.
-Some notable factions that are not on this list include the Summer Fae who admittedly don’t have much of a presence in the city, the Kulikova Clan of ghouls who are mainly found guarding the extensive tunnels in the Seattle Underground that lead to many places in the Nevernever, and the mysterious and brutal Tora Sagami clan of shadow warriors who enforce the Conclaves edicts.
+Some notable factions that are not on this list include the Summer Fae who admittedly don’t have much of a presence in the city and the mysterious and brutal Tora Sagami clan of shadow warriors who enforce the Conclaves edicts.

 On Monday September 25, 2006 the Leviathan, one of the many names for a Mad God who wants to supplant our reality with his own, nearly gained access to this world.
 He was thwarted through the efforts of Warden Zebidiah Einar and his allies but the city of Seattle was ravaged by unprecedented storms followed by the most powerful recorded earthquake in Washington state history.
 The city was devastated and at least three thousand died with hundreds missing.
 This was followed by a mysterious madness that seemed to strike the city’s populace causing massive riots centered around the University District and Capital Hill.
 The National Guard was finally called in after 2 days and the riots ended.